Treshnish & Haunn Cottages Covid statement

 - We are not showing guests in on arrival, but hope we will see you outside during your stay, at a social distance.

 - We ask guests to bring their own bedlinen and towels.

 - Pillows: we will provide one pillow per person.
 If you use a second pillow please bring your own.

-- We will provide bedlinen for the super-kingsize bed in Studio, and for those travelling by public transport.
+- We will provide bedlinen for the super-kingsize bed in Studio.

 In the cottage itself:

 - The visitor information and house files have been removed from each cottage.
 Instead there is a digital Guest Book for each cottage.
 This should be downloaded before arrival.
 It can be used offline, or printed if need be.
-There is a link in the booking summary for you to access this.
+Click on the Manage My Booking link in your booking summary to access this.

-- We have removed some non essential soft furnishings – such as floor rugs, bedspreads and some cushions.
+- We have removed some non essential soft furnishings – such as bedspreads and some cushions.

 - Any non essential decorative objects have been removed from the cottages.